taocpp/sequences/README.md

 ## Provided algorithms and examples

-* All provided templates are in the nested namespace `tao::seq`.
+* All provided templates are in the nested namespace `tao::sequence`.
 * All templates don't use C++14 features, therefore being compatible with C++11.
 Sometimes, C++14/C++17 features are used conditionally, taking advantage of newer language features when available but providing C++11-compatible implementations otherwise.
-* All templates use `tao::seq::integer_sequence`, etc. internally, therefore being compatible with C++11.
+* All templates use `tao::sequence::integer_sequence`, etc. internally, therefore being compatible with C++11.
-* All templates use `tao::seq::make_integer_sequence`, etc. internally, therefore using the most scalable solution available.
+* All templates use `tao::sequence::make_integer_sequence`, etc. internally, therefore using the most scalable solution available.

 #### Header `tao/seq/integer_sequence.hpp`